ZhiyuanSue/mcc/README.md

 Just use GNU make and make it.

-In the future, I might build a VS version makefile, but I don't think it's meaningful, windows changes quietly.
+In the future, I might build a VS version makefile, but I don't think it's meaningful, windows changes quickly.

 If you need to change some configuration,you can rewrite the makefile and ./defs/defs.h.